blabla1337/skf-flask/skf/markdown/knowledge_base/73-knowledge_base--Insecure_internal_communication.--.md

 **Solution:**

-Use for all internal communication channels encryption.
+Use TLS encrypted data lines for all internal communication channels.
+Also your infrastructure should not traverse unencrypted or weakly encrypted links.
+Because if so, than al your data's integrity will be lost.